Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

     -   Determines the _vanilla_ sound event that is triggered when the item starts to be used.
 -   `start_using` — String (optional)
     -   Determines when use modifiers should be applied.
-    -   `"always"` — Use modifiers will always be applied when the player is holding the use input (assuming another component is applied which allows the item to be used).
+    -   `"always"`{lang=json} — Use modifiers will always be applied when the player is holding the use input (assuming another component is applied which allows the item to be used).
-    -   `"if_first"` (default) — Use modifiers are only applied if the item does not have other built-in use functionality (such as a charged [shooter](#shooter) shooting its stored ammunition).
+    -   `"if_first"`{lang=json} (default) — Use modifiers are only applied if the item does not have other built-in use functionality (such as a charged [shooter](#shooter) shooting its stored ammunition).
 -   `use_duration` — Float
     -   The time duration (in seconds) that the item must be used for to complete a single use.